Docs

 WARNING

-Each item in dependencies must be of type string.
+Each item in dependencies must be of type string or Context.

 Typescript